filonenkoa/GlobalWheatDetection/README.md

 #### Dataset size
 Another reason of choosing smaller detector is the amount of available data.
 Unlike COCO with its 200K+ labeled images, current dataset contains ~3.5K images.
-Complex models benefit from large datasets, but they struggle in generalizing in fewer samples.
+Complex models benefit from large datasets, but they struggle in generalizing on fewer samples.

 ## Dataset